google/applied-machine-learning-intensive/amli/v2/content/t09_capstone/project_ideation.md

 ---

-Narrow your problem and brainstorm again
+Narrow your problem and brainstorm again {.big}

-How might we...?
+How might we...? {.big}

 ![](res/projectideation03.jpg){.background}